3 Steps Ahead

 Peter-Paul Pigmans (31 January 1961 – 27 August 2003) was a Dutch gabber music producer, best known for his production under the pseudonym 3 Steps Ahead.

 Born in Berkel en Rodenrijs and based out of Rotterdam, Pigmans' music is widely considered one of the most innovative specimens of the gabber genre; while many gabber producers favor raw force and little virtuosity when creating a song, Pigmans' music always had a strong technical side, and his songs often featured atmospherical elements, an unusual thing in the genre at the time.
 He was also known for his extremely wild live shows.

-His first full-length album Most Wanted & Mad (1997) reached #35 on the Dutch album top 100.
+His first full-length album Most Wanted & Mad (1997) reached #35 on the Dutch Album Top 100.

+Pigmans was known for his eccentric live performances, with bizarre suits, strange sound effects and rousing live sets.
+For instance, he wore a football shirt that was half a Feyenoord shirt and half an Ajax shirt, aiming to promote fraternisation within the hardcore scene.

 Pigmans was diagnosed with brain cancer in 1999.
-On 18 July 2003 in Zaandam at the Hemkade stadium, fellow Dutch producers organized a fundraising event for him called "3 Steps Ahead 4 Life" where the cream of the Dutch gabber scene performed (for free - all income was spent on his treatment in hope of curing him) and paid respect to him.
+On 18 July 2003 in Zaandam at the Hemkade Stadium, fellow Dutch producers organized a fundraising event for him called "3 Steps Ahead 4 Life" where the cream of the Dutch gabber scene performed (for free - all income was spent on his treatment in hope of curing him) and paid respect to him.
 A couple of weeks later, he died.
 Two months later the annual Thunderdome started with a one-minute silence in his memory.

 He's been elected into the Thunderdome Hall of Fame.